-We update this list at least once a week, but if something isn’t right, do get in touch.
-We’ll show awards which are open in green, and ones we know are definitely opening on time in orange.
+We aim to update this list at least once a week but do get in touch if something isn’t right.
+We’ll show mentoring schemes that are open in green and ones we know are opening on time in orange.
 Awards left in black are based on last year’s dates.

 We love tip-offs too, so do let us know of any good opportunities!

 Digital Women Leaders — Always Open

 Bookable one-on-one sessions with leading women for women working in digital journalism.
 Open worldwide, but with a large majority of American editors.

 Designed to connect and empower freelance journalists in Europe through online training and mentorship, networking opportunities, and face-to-face events.